lwan5/lammps-samd/README.md

 Note:

-In the tarball 'lammps-samd.rar', a patch file implementing SAMD functionality in official LAMMPS releases, a set of LAMMPS input scripts for reproducing the results in Fig. 3, and a documentation detailing file usage and implementation procedures are provided.
+In the tarball 'lammps-samd.rar', a patch file implementing SAMD functionality in official LAMMPS releases, a set of LAMMPS input scripts for reproducing the results in Fig. 3 of the SAMD article (Comp.
+Phys.
+Comm., 2025), and a documentation detailing file usage and implementation procedures are provided.

 Usage of the patch file (for Linux):